 Ernest Kurtz received his Ph.D. in the History of American Civilization from Harvard University in 1978.
 His doctoral dissertation was published as Not-God: A History of Alcoholics Anonymous.
 Since then, he has written Shame and Guilt and, with Katherine Ketcham, The Spirituality of Imperfection.
 He has also published articles and has lectured nationally and internationally on subjects related to the academic study of spirituality.
 Some of his articles appear in the book, The Collected Ernie Kurtz.

 Dr. Kurtz taught American History and the History of Religion in America at the University of Georgia and Loyola University of Chicago.
 From 1978 to 1997, he served on the faculty of the Rutgers University Summer School of Alcohol Studies and from 1987 to 1997 at the University of Chicago School of Social Service Administration Summer Institutes.
-After a stint as Director of Research and Education at Guest House, then an alcoholism treatment facility for Catholic clergy, Ernie retired to Ann Arbor, Michigan, where he lives with his wife, Linda Farris Kurtz, who is also an educator and author.
-He continued to travel and lecture widely until 1997, when a botched medical procedure led to back surgeries that only partially restored his ability to stand and walk.
+After a stint as Director of Research and Education at Guest House, then an alcoholism treatment facility for Catholic clergy, Ernie retired to Ann Arbor, Michigan, where he lived for twenty-five years with his wife, Linda Farris Kurtz, who is also an educator and author.
+He continued to travel and lecture widely until 1997, when a medical procedure led to back surgeries that only partially restored his ability to stand and walk.

 Ernest Kurtz died on January 19, 2015 at home of pancreatic cancer.
-His website has been reactivated by his wife, Linda Farris Kurtz, and will be a site for contributions by friends and colleagues.
+This website has been reactivated by his wife, Linda Farris Kurtz, and will be a site for contributions by friends and colleagues.
 To read the obituary go to: http://obits.mlive.com/obituaries/annarbor/obituary.aspx?pid=173939349

 To see all of Ernie’s works listed in one place go to http://www.williamwhitepapers.com/ernie_kurtz/